wwevo/7dtd-chrani-server/README.md

     or just in memory, if we don't want to get fancy.

 together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a homezone

+this code has almost NO exception checking and also almost ZERO security / sanity checks. this is in NO WAY ready for a public server.

 code-base is tested on 100% vanilla server and one with Coppis + Botman.
 Not tested with any other mods.